Nutritionists are dedicated to communicating how diet impacts the health and wellbeing of people, animals and our planet.

 You will graduate with a disciplined and rigorous academic approach to nutrition and a clear pathway to becoming a nutritionist.

-What can I expect as a nutritionist?
+What can I expect from a career as a nutritionist?

 As a nutritionist you provide evidence-based information about food and healthy eating in areas including public health, research, education and in the private sector.